superlinked/superlinked/server/docs/app.md

 To activate GPU support in Superlinked, configure the `GPU_EMBEDDING_THRESHOLD` environment variable within the [.env](../runner/executor/.env) file for the executor service.
 Ensure that this value does not exceed the `ONLINE_PUT_CHUNK_SIZE` specified in the same configuration file.
 The appropriate threshold value is contingent upon the computational capabilities of the server's GPU and CPU; however, it is recommended to set a minimum threshold of 10000.
 This parameter determines the minimum size of data batches for which GPU acceleration is employed, thereby enhancing the performance of bulk embedding operations.
 A value of 0 indicates that GPU acceleration is disabled during the embedding process.

+### Scaling the Server with Concurrent Workers

+To enhance the server's throughput, it is feasible to deploy multiple worker processes.
+This can be configured by modifying the `WORKER_COUNT` parameter in the [compose.yaml](../compose.yaml) file, initially set to `WORKER_COUNT=1`.
+For optimal configuration, empirical benchmarking is recommended, though a heuristic approach suggests allocating one worker per virtual CPU.

+> Important to note: When scaling to multiple workers, the utilization of an in-memory database becomes inaccessible.
+It is crucial to transition to a persistent vector database, as provided by the connectors available within the Superlinked ecosystem.